peol/core-assisted-prescription/README.md

 ### Live Environment

-Try out our live application [--TODO INSERT LINK--](http://broken.link).
+Try out our live application [here](https://ca.qliktive.com/).
 This is hosted on AWS and is a deployment of our latest master build.

 ## Details